|Telephone||+61 3 6226 7581|

 Please refer to the Full Publications List/WARP Page for information on Pauline's publications.

 A Cinematic Campfire: Imagining and Enacting Reconciliation through Australian Feature Film, 2000-2010

-Using actor Tom E. Lewis’s metaphor of cinema as a campfire as a starting point, I examine the intersubjective cross-cultural encounters in films that explicitly deal with the relationships between indigenous and non-indigenous Australians.
-With a sensitivity to Australia’s broad, conflicted and persistent reconciliation process, my research explores a number of Australian feature films released between 2000-2010.
-Collaborative production and reception practices that resonate strongly with the ideals and practices of a reconciling nation are also analysed.
+Using actor Tom E. Lewis’s metaphor of cinema as a campfire as a starting point, I examined the intersubjective cross-cultural encounters in films that explicitly deal with the relationships between indigenous and non-indigenous Australians.
+With a sensitivity to Australia’s broad, conflicted and persistent reconciliation process, my research explored a number of Australian feature films released between 2000-2010.
+Collaborative production and reception practices that resonate strongly with the ideals and practices of a reconciling nation were also analysed.

 Authorised by the Acting Head of School, Humanities